gauravpurohit28/Youtube-RAG/README.md

 # 🎬 YouTube-RAG

 Ask questions about any YouTube video using Retrieval-Augmented Generation (RAG) powered by Google Gemini and semantic search.
-Paste a YouTube URL or ID, load the video, and get instant, context-aware answers!
+Paste a YouTube URL or ID, load the video, and get instant, context-aware answers — with clickable timestamps to jump straight to the relevant part of the video!

 ---